openstack/nova-specs/specs/newton/implemented/deprecate-api-proxies.rst

 Nova Network is deprecated, as such the APIs around that networking will also be marked as deprecated, as is their use in talking to the proxy.
-A preamble will be written for this section to clarify the deprecation of the network API as well as the the proxy to Neutron functionality.
+A preamble will be written for this section to clarify the deprecation of the network API as well as the proxy to Neutron functionality.

 Users who wish to continue to use the Network API in Nova must just